fablabbcn/smartcitizen-docs/docs/start.md

 You are now done with the manual configuration of your SCK.
 Wait for a few minutes to see your data coming on the server and being displayed on the web page.
 You can also check that everything is ok by looking at the Arduino serial monitor.
 Debug messages coming from your SCK should look like this:

-If you want to explore further options with the WiFly module check [The SCK Command Line](http://docs.smartcitizen.me/#/start/the-sck-command-line) section.
+If you want to explore further options with the WiFly module check [The SCK Command Line](#/start/the-sck-command-line) section.

 If you encounter any issue, please share your problem on the [forum](http://forum.smartcitizen.me/)

 ### Manual set up: The Compilation Way

-This tutorial  aimed to advanced users we will drive you toward a manual way of setting your SCK by editing directly the source code.
+This tutorial is aimed to advanced users, we will guide you through the process of setting up your kit by editing directly the source code.
 As the code is Open Source, one way of setting the Wi-Fi of your SCK is to download the latest firmware, edit some lines of code, recompile it and upload it to the kit.

-One advantage of this system is that it gives you the opportunity to register multiple Wi-Fi networks at the same time.
+One advantage of this method is that it gives you the opportunity to register multiple Wi-Fi networks at the same time and make the persistent.
+The Wi-fi networks that you register directly in the source code are called *hardcoded* and the only way to remove them is with the same process of compiling and uploading the firmware again.
 This is useful if your SCK is traveling from one location to another where the Wi-Fi credentials are known.

-The downside of this method is that you can not extract the MAC address of your kit, therefore making it this way is not suitable for the first setup of your kit.
-Please, refer to other tutorials available.
+The downside of this method is that you can not extract the MAC address of your kit, if you don't know it yet you will have to use the method described in [The Serial Way](#/start/manual-set-up-the-serial-way) or via the configurator in the setup page of your kit.

 #### STEP 1: Getting the Firmware